 Hospitality is the ultimate universal test of God.

 Our prayers on behalf of others must be seen as an extension of God’s mitzvah of [His] hospitality.
 If we are just saying words to people and the Holy One without practicing hachnasat orchim, then we are just saying empty words that possess no meaning.
 However, if we are telling others about the great truths of the D’var HaShem (the Word of God), while doing the ‘bringing in’ of hospitality, we are being a Divine oracle of the Holy One (1, 2, 3).
 We are being a Divine oracle to others when we are speaking the truth in the behavior of love.
 And that is the only manner of persistent prayer that the Holy One is willing to hear and answer!

-We all have a debt to pay for Adonai (our Father’s) generous Bread of Redemption.
-Our debt is more than we can ever repay, therefore, we are in debt to lend out the Bread of Redemption (using the three loaves that belong to Adonai, cf. next paragraph) out to anyone who asks it of us.
+We all have a debt of love to pay for Adonai (our Father’s) generously giving to us His Bread of Redemption.
+Our debt of love is more than we can ever repay, therefore, we are in debt to lend out His Bread of Redemption (using the three loaves that belong to Adonai, cf. next paragraph) out to anyone who asks it of us.

 Three loaves and father Abraham’s mitzvah of hospitality – 7 Observations:

 Observation#1.
 In the mashal of the “Friend in Need” there is a reference to the borrowing of “three loaves.”
 This is a direct reference by the Master (ha-Adon) to father Abraham’s precedent-setting hospitality.
 There are only two references to three loaves (equal to three measures of fine flour) in the entire Tanakh and of these two references only one directly pertains to the mitzvah of hospitality.